dc4eu/dc4eu_documentation/CONTRIBUTING.md

   A Markdown linter that checks formatting rules like line length, heading style, and list indentation.
 Configured via `.markdownlint.json`.

-- **Vale**
-  A prose linter that can enforce tone, voice, clarity, and other stylistic guidelines.
-Configured via `.vale.ini` and style definitions.

-Configuration files for these tools are included in the repository.
+Configuration files for tools are included in the repository.

 ## Linting and Style Checks